hail-is/hail/docker/python-dill/README.md

 These are used by the BatchPoolExecutor.
+The Makefile in the parent directory has a target, python-dill-images, which builds and uploads them to the currently configured cloud registry (see config.mk) and DockerHub (docker.io).